OGGM/oggm-edu/docs/roadmap.rst

 So far, our biggest achievements are (subjective opinion):

 - our notebooks were used for a class in Peru (`blog post <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_)
+- the uprecedented web applications
-- we use MyBinder and hub.oggm.org as viable platforms to run workshops and tutorials
+- the use of MyBinder and hub.oggm.org as viable platforms to run workshops and tutorials
 - securing of funding for the platform, indicating that other people see potential in the project as well.